 Caesars Entertainment has a variety of room styles in every Las Vegas hotel.
-In addition to room styles, many hotels have multiple towers.
-The wrong hotel room can make for a bad trip.
+In addition to different room types, many hotels have multiple towers.
+The wrong hotel room in the wrong tower can make for a bad trip.

-Hopefully, this brief overview of the rooms and casino experience help you choose the best casino-resort to stay in Las Vegas.
+Hopefully, this brief overview of Caesars Las Vegas hotel rooms and casino experience help you choose the best casino-resort for your next vacation.
 Here are my rankings for the different Caesars hotel rooms in Las Vegas.

 Caesars Palace – Just about all of the hotel rooms have been renovated in the past 5 years.
 Stay in Augustus or Octavius is you want to be away from the casino.
 The Julius Tower puts you right in the middle of the casino.
 The Palace Tower is closest to the pools.
 Augustus is my personal favorite at this massive casino.

-The Cromwell – The rooms are small but look good and functional.
+The Cromwell – The rooms are small but are pretty and functional.
 The views aren’t great but ask for a strip view.
 The other view is looking at the wall of the Flamingo hotel.
+You also hear music from Drai’s nightclub in these rooms.
 Overall, the boutique hotel and casino is small but probably my favorite in the Caesars chain.
 There’s just a fun vibe here.

 The Linq – The rooms are tiny but well put together.
 The small rooms don’t feel as claustrophobic as you might think.
 The clean rooms, lively and large casino, and center strip location make this one of the best bargainhotels on the Vegas Strip.
 Upgrade to a suite for a separate bedroom and living room.

-Planet Hollywood – All of the rooms were updated this year.
-The room updates are bland and they no longer have the movie memorabilia many people loved.
+Planet Hollywood – The room updates over the past few years are bland and they no longer have the movie memorabilia many people loved.
 The Miracle Mile Shops give lots of dining options without going outside.
 The casino is always a party when the sun goes down.
 The rooms are fine but this is an especially fun place to eat, drink, and gamble.
+The rooms are okay but the casino and mall make Planet Hollywood a fun place to stay.

-Bally’s – The Jubilee tower rooms are the high-end of average prices in Las Vegas.
-They’re nice for the price and the only real option if you’re staying at Bally’s.
-The oldest rooms will finally receive an update in 2018.
+Bally’s – The Resort Tower rooms are the high-end of average prices in Las Vegas.
+The Jubilee Tower (closest to the Vegas Strip) are basic and functional.
+They’re nice rooms for the price.
 This casino is a good option for low rollers on the Vegas Strip.

-Harrah’s – Almost all of the hotel rooms at the casino have been or will be renovated.
-The Valley Tower rooms have all received a makeover.
+Harrah’s – All of the hotel rooms at Harrah’s Las Vegas have been renovated.
+The Valley Tower rooms were the first to receive the makeover.
 The property is the personification of mediocre.
-Everything is average but nothing is amazing.
+Everything is average but nothing is amazing or awful.
 That said, the location is great if you want a value property near the center-north end of the Vegas Strip.

-Rio – The lone Caesars property off the Vegas Strip has all suites.
-The casino feels old and isolated.
-That said, it’s cheap for a large room.
+Rio – The lone Caesars Las Vegas property off the Vegas Strip has all suites.
+The casino feels old and hasn’t been renovated in a while.
+That said, it’s cheap for such a large room.
 This is a good option for groups just looking for a cheap place to crash.

 There was a time in my life when I consumed hot dogs regularly.
 They were considered smart people food.
 My consumption of hot dogs has greatly decreased since moving to Las Vegas.
 A small part of the reason is that there are many other options.